-8 slices of bread 1 stick of butter 16 slices of bacon
+8 slices of bread 1 tablespoon of bacon fat

-- 1 tablespoon of bacon fat - 4 slices of cheddar cheese - 4 slices of pepper jack cheese - 1.
-Pre-heat oven to 350F, lay bacon in even layer and cook until crispy.
+1 stick of butter 4 slices of cheddar cheese

+16 slices of bacon 4 slices of pepper jack cheese

+- 1. Pre-heat oven to 350F, lay bacon in even layer and cook until crispy.
 Save the bacon grease and place cooked bacon on paper towel. - 2.
 Spread butter over the outside of each slice of bread. - 3.
 Divide the cheese and bacon over 4 slices of bread and top with 4 remaining slices of bread. - 4.
 Preheat a skillet over medium heat, add 1 tsp of bacon fat for each sandwich. - 5.
 Grill sandwich until golden, about 4-5 minutes.
 Flip and grill the other side until golden.

-Pork & Crafts PAPER PIG
+Pork & Crafts

+PAPER PIG